jbcoe/value_types/DRAFT.md

   `allocator_traits<allocator_type>::destroy` and then deallocated using `allocator_traits<allocator_type>::deallocate`.

-  Otherwise , if `alloc != other.alloc` or `this` is valueless, the owned value in this, if any, is destroyed using `allocator_traits<allocator_type>::destroy` and then deallocated using `allocator_traits<allocator_type>::deallocate`.
-A new owned object is constructed in `this` using `allocator_traits<allocator_type>::construct` with the owned object from `other` as the argument, with memory allocated using either the allocator in `this` or the allocator in `other` if the allocator needs updating.
+  Otherwise , if `alloc != other.alloc` or `this` is valueless, a new owned object is constructed in `this` using `allocator_traits<allocator_type>::construct` with the owned object from `other` as the argument as an rvalue, with memory allocated using either the allocator in `this` or the allocator in `other` if the allocator needs updating.
+The previous owned object in this, if any, is destroyed using `allocator_traits<allocator_type>::destroy` and then deallocated using `allocator_traits<allocator_type>::deallocate`.

   If the allocator needs updating, the allocator in `this` is replaced with a copy of the allocator in `other`.